Belle (Disney character): Feminist analysis

 Interpretations of Belle's role have been widely debated, with opinions remaining divided.
-Slate critic Rebecca Onion felt the film's efforts to make Belle feminist are undermined by establishing beauty as one of her defining characteristics.
+Slate critic Rebecca Onion felt the film's efforts to make Belle feminist are weakened by establishing beauty as one of her defining characteristics.
 While the animated film was initially praised for featuring a progressive feminist lead, some critics argue that, despite Belle's resistance to Gaston, the story is ultimately about her seeking an "ideal man".
 Michelle Ruiz of Vogue and Manders noted that despite her intelligence and independence, Belle still settles down with a prince in a castle, like other Disney princesses.
 Nancy Reagin of Twilight and History and Kathleen Maher of The Austin Chronicle criticized Belle for reinforcing traditional ideas of marriage fulfillment, with Maher considering her an example of pseudo-feminism for exchanging a common man for a prince.
-Judith Welikala of The Independent commended Belle for seeing past the Beast's appearance but argued that she reverts to domesticity once he becomes a prince.
-Andrew Teverson, author of Fairy Tale, and Phyllis Frus, author of Beyond Adaptation, viewed Belle as a response to feminist critiques of earlier Disney heroines, but criticized her curiosity as limited to romance and her character's eventual inclusion in the Disney Princess franchise.
+Judith Welikala of The Independent commended Belle for seeing beyond the Beast's appearance but argued that she reverts to domesticity once he becomes a prince.
+Andrew Teverson, author of Fairy Tale, and Phyllis Frus, author of Beyond Adaptation, considered Belle a response to feminist critiques of earlier Disney heroines, but criticized her curiosity as defined by romance.
 In Refinery29's "Definitive Ranking of Disney Princesses as Feminist Role Models", Vanessa Golembewski ranked Belle eighth, calling her ambitions "confusing".
 Claire Fallon of HuffPost noted that, in hindsight, Belle no longer seems as independent compared to newer heroines, but she laid the groundwork for stronger female leads.
 Ariane Lange of BuzzFeed saw Belle as a step toward a more independent archetype, crediting the women involved in her creation.
 Muireann O'Shea of the College Tribune pointed to Elsa, Tiana, Moana, Pocahontas, and Mulan as stronger feminist role models.
 Writer Mayukh Sen criticized the film's polished aesthetic for limiting the portrayal of Belle as a more compelling feminist figure and suggested that Woolverton's original vision for the character, which he believed was compromised by creative conflicts, might have better portrayed Belle as a more complex feminist.